shapelets/shapelets-compute/doc/user/whatissc.rst

-Therefore, **Shapelets-Compute** offers you the same computational semantics as Shapelets server side, with the benefit of running it as open source library, directly in your machine without complex deployments nor the need to adquire server resources.
+Therefore, **Shapelets-Compute** offers you the same computational semantics as Shapelets server side, with the benefit of running it as open source library, directly in your machine without complex deployments nor the need to acquire server resources.

 Shapelets-Compute should help you during your investigation phase, where versatility and computational efficiency allows to try new analytical pipelines as fast as possible.